This article was last updated in January 2021 for Infradox Flex changes re SEO.

 SEO is short for Search Engine Optimisation.
 XS was developed with optimal support for search engines in mind.
 Besides technical factors, there are many other factors that determine how well your website is indexed by the major search engines.
 The following is important as to not degrade search engine performance:

 Creating your default meta tags

 Go to Site configuration and click SEO settings in the bar on the left.
 The form allows you to enter all the tags.
 It’s recommended to be brief and to use relevant text and keywords only.
-Your pages will include the tags as shown in the below example.
+Your pages will have the specified tags by default.
 Note that you can check this by choosing “view source” on any of your pages.